Resources

 Seattle Ticket Debt Reduction Hearings

-What: Starting on Thursday, February 3, the Seattle Municipal Court will offer hearings for people with low incomes who can’t afford to pay their debt from overdue Seattle parking, traffic, or camera tickets.
+The Seattle Municipal Court will offer hearings for people with low incomes who can’t afford to pay their debt from overdue Seattle parking, traffic, or camera tickets.
 These hearings are an opportunity for people with ticket debt to speak with a court magistrate to request to reduce their fines and remove their tickets from collections.

 To Register: Go to the Seattle Municipal Court’s Ticket Debt Reduction webpage